-The market share of Mail.ru (MAIL) Group Ltd., the largest Russian-language Internet company, was unchanged at 8.7 percent, while the four-week average fell to 8.7 percent, the lowest since the four weeks through Jan.
-29 and compared with 8.8 percent as of last week, the data showed.
+The share of Mail.ru Group Ltd., the largest Russian- language Internet company, remained unchanged at 8.1 percent.
+The four-week average was at 8.1 percent, unchanged from last week and at the lowest since the period through Jan.
+16, the data showed.

 To contact the reporter on this story: Halia Pavliva in New York at email@example.com